HippErger/JS411_fakeCars_withFireBase_projects/README.md

 - Go back to `App.js` and Pass the resulting state as a prop called `user` to the `<Router  user={user}/>` component.
 Then pass it to your `<ProtectedRoute user={user} component={ About }/>`

 - Notice you can now login and access the pages appropriately.
-Refresh the page.
+When ready Log out and Refresh the page.
 Were you directed back to the login page?
+Why?

 - Currently we can sign up new users and logout but, we want to be able to log back in.
 Go to the `Login` component (under `src/components/Login.js`) and look at the login function.
 There is a comment to fill out the login function.